ejaffee01/Team4/Projects/P1/README.md

 ### get_valid_moves()

 - **Type**: `() -> ArrayList`
 - **Description**: This method returns all the valid moves that PacMan can make given his current position.
+This is done by looking above, below to the right and to the left of PacMan, and check if that space contains either a wall or a ghost.
+If the space does not contain a ghost or a wall, it is added to an array of valid moves which is what will be returned.
 - **Examples**:
   ```java
   //pacman at location (9,11)